 This additional real estate on the results pages leads to some great benefits for you, the advertiser.

 1. Increase in Click-Through-Rate (CTR)

-Giving users more options to interact with your company in ways other than navigating to one landing page, can increase the amount of clicks you receive to your website.
-Google estimated that including sitelinks on an add increased the average CTR by about 10-20% on general searches, and 20-50% on branded terms.
+Giving users more options to interact with your company in ways other than navigating to one landing page, can increase the number of clicks you receive to your website.
+Google estimated that including sitelinks on an ad increased the average CTR by about 10-20% on general searches, and 20-50% on branded terms.

 Proving You Are The Solution

 This is useful for helping people learn more about your company if they come in through a broad match query where they might not be as familiar with you.